dorjeduck/joy_of_mojo/content/about.md

 ---

   *This website welcomes contributions from the Modular Discord community to help compile demo programs as a learning resource.
 If you're interested in contributing, please contact me on Discord (@dorjeduck - Martin Dudek).
-You can access the Hugo-based source code on GitHub at [https://github.com/dorjeduck/joy_of_mojo](https://github.com/dorjeduck/joy_of_mojo) The website automatically updates with every push to this repository.*
+You can access the [Hugo](https://gohugo.io/)-based source code of this website on GitHub at [https://github.com/dorjeduck/joy_of_mojo](https://github.com/dorjeduck/joy_of_mojo) The website automatically updates with every push to this repository.*